Orivex/TextCompleter/README.md

 # INSTALLATION GUIDE (VERY EASY)

 ### Step 1
-Click the green button "<> Code" above and then click "Download ZIP"
+Go to releases on the right

 ### Step 2
-Extract the ZIP as you always do
+Download main_windows.exe and completer_windows.exe OR main_linux and completer

 ### Step 3
-Open the folder "program" and either double-click main_windows.exe or main_linux depending on your Operating System
+Double click main_windows.exe or main_linux

 ## USAGE